DebabrataBhowmik/HGCalBeamTestElectronAnalysis/README.md

 Again analyze the mc and then finally

-Go to data-mc directory to compare the results
+Go to data-mc matching directory to compare the results